-The RZ KSK system resides within physically protected environments that deter, prevent and detect any unauthorized use of, access to, or disclosure of sensitive information and systems, whether covert or overt.
+The RZ KSK System resides within physically protected environments that deter, prevent and detect any unauthorized use of, access to or disclosure of sensitive information and systems, whether covert or overt.
 ICANN maintains disaster recovery capabilities for its DNSSEC operations by maintaining two sites with comparable physical security.
-Both facilities are separated geographically and utilized in alternating ceremonies to ensure supporting systems are operational.
+Both facilities are separated geographically and utilized in alternating ceremonies to ensure that supporting systems are operational.

-The RZ KSK system is protected by multiple tiers of physical security, with access to lower tiers required before gaining access to higher and more restrictive tiers.
-Key management operations occur within these physical tiers.
+The RZ KSK System is protected by multiple tiers of physical security, with access to lower tiers required before gaining access to higher and more-restrictive tiers.
+Key management operations occur within the following physical tiers: